"The Only Plum in the Territory": Home

 To view the exhibit, please click on the tabs at the top of the screen.
 You will then be able to view the powerpoints of the exhibit directly on those pages.

 To learn about the Hatch Act, please view our digtial exhibit titled "Harvesting a Crop of Information:" The Hatch Act and the Agricultural Experiment Station at OAMC.
 To learn more about the Smith-Lever Act, please view our digital exhibit titled The State Is Our Campus.

 About the Exhibit Creator

-Zachary S. Daughtrey is a fifth-year doctoral candidate in History at Oklahoma State University as well as the graduate assistant for the Archives at Oklahoma State.
+Zachary S. Daughtrey was a fifth-year doctoral candidate in history at Oklahoma State University as well as the graduate assistant for the Archives at Oklahoma State.
 Mr. Daughtrey received his Bachelor of Arts degree in History from the University of Missouri in 2006 and a Masters of Arts in History from Southeast Missouri State University in 2008.